Homophile movement: History

-In 1963, homophile organizations in New York City, Philadelphia and Washington, D.C. joined together to form East Coast Homophile Organizations (ECHO) to more closely coordinate their activities.
+In 1963, homophile organizations in New York City, Philadelphia, and Washington, D.C. joined to form East Coast Homophile Organizations (ECHO) to more closely coordinate their activities.
 The success of ECHO inspired other homophile groups across the country to explore the idea of forming a national homophile umbrella group.
 This was done with the formation in 1966 of the North American Conference of Homophile Organizations (NACHO, rhymes with Waco).
 NACHO held annual conferences, helped start dozens of local gay groups across the country and issued position papers on a variety of LGBT-related issues.
 It organized national demonstrations, including a May 1966 action against military discrimination that included the country's first gay motorcade.
 Through its legal defense fund, NACHO challenged anti-gay laws and regulations ranging from immigration issues and military service to the legality of serving alcohol to homosexuals.
 NACHO disbanded after a contentious 1970 conference at which older members and younger members, radicalized in the wake of the 1969 Stonewall riots, clashed.
 Gay Sunshine magazine declared the convention "the battle that ended the homophile movement".
 The gay liberation movement, which emerged around this time, replaced the term "homophile" by a new set of terminology such as gay, lesbian, and bisexual.